-Before taking any supplement, check with your doctor to ensure the vitamins in your new supplement aren’t more than what you should be taking when combined with your prenatal vitamin.
+Before taking any supplement, check with your OB provider to ensure the vitamins in your new supplement aren’t more than what you should be taking when combined with your prenatal vitamin.

 This multivitamin and iron supplement from Mega Food is gentle on the stomach and should not cause constipation.
 Containing 26 mg of iron, it also has vitamin C to help iron absorption and vitamin B12 and folates for pregnancy health.